ČD Class 680: Formation

 The seven car units are composed as:

 Cars are individually numbered, with the driving motors carrying their numbers on the nose.

 Operations

 Pendolino is used primarily for the SuperCity train service, which is the fastest train service of ČD.

 In December 2006 Czech Pendolinos were given permission to operate in Slovakia and Austria.

 In 2009 and 2011, one pair of ČD 680s operated as SuperCity Slovenská strela between Prague and Bratislava.
 However, it was cancelled due to a low demand, since the train was not actually faster, but more expensive.

-As of 2020 ČD Pendolinos operated nine trips a day in each direction on the SuperCity train service under the name SuperCity Pendolino which is running the Prague-Pardubice-Olomouc-Ostrava route, with some continuing to Bohumín and one continuing to the Slovak city of Košice under the name SuperCity Pendlino Košičan.
+As of 2020 ČD Pendolinos operated nine trips a day in each direction on the SuperCity train service under the name SuperCity Pendolino which is running the Prague-Pardubice-Olomouc-Ostrava route, with some continuing to Bohumín and one continuing to the Slovak city of Košice under the name SuperCity Pendolino Košičan.
 Twice a day the service is as extended as an InterCity train from Prague to Františkovy Lázně via Plzeň.